 Such a shift could reduce the livestock population by as much as we desire, which would free up grain used to keep slaughterhouse animals fed for people who live in or near starvation.

-And yes, this would also mean much less animals, which is sometimes taken as an inconsistency in the vegan argument – when successful, veganism will cause there to be less animals in the world, so how can vegans say they care about animals?
+And yes, this would also mean much fewer animals, which is sometimes taken as an inconsistency in the vegan argument – when successful, veganism will cause there to be fewer animals in the world, so how can vegans say they care about animals?
 This is correct – less suffering animals.
 I will go into the depths of this argument in a future article.

 How Is Clean Meat Made?

 Clean meat is created through a laboratory process using media.
 This is essentially a combination of nutrients and other growth factors mimicking the tissue’s growth environment to promote cell growth.
 The process involves extracting cells from actual animals.
 The cells are transferred into a bioreactor before being funneled into special scaffolding.